 If you are looking for more flexible jobs, try looking in the “remote” section of Indeed.

-So, which country you are in and what are your experiences in searching for online jobs, do share your thoughts on this.
+So which country are you in and what are your experiences of searching for online jobs?
+Do share your thoughts on this.